As a registered nurse and health enthusiast, I look for ways to balance and optimize wellness in our unhealthy and challenging world.

 - Turn off electronics before bed.

 Blue Light Before Bed

-In a US study, 95% of adults admitted to using some form of a screen in the hour leading up to bed.
-(Artificial blue light increases alertness and suppresses the hormone melatonin by up to 22% which negatively impacts sleep.)
-That is yet another reason to unplug from those devices, especially as bedtime approaches.
+In a US study, 95% of adults admitted using screen time in the hour leading up to bed.
+(Artificial blue light increases alertness and suppresses melatonin by up to 22%, negatively impacting sleep.)
+That is another reason to unplug from those devices, especially as bedtime approaches.

 Bonus: Additional Wellness Goals (Once You Complete all the Others!)

 In addition to tending to your diet, exercise, and mental health, here are extra things you can do throughout the month for yourself and others.
 You can organize and declutter your life and further add to a lifestyle of overall wellness and happiness.